Even in an increasingly Red vs. Blue nation, the public’s political attitudes and values come in many shades and hues.

 The latest Pew Research Center political typology, which sorts voters into cohesive groups based on their attitudes and values, provides a field guide for this constantly changing landscape.
-Before reading further, take our quiz to see where you fit in the typology.

 The new typology has eight groups: Three are strongly ideological, highly politically engaged and overwhelmingly partisan – two on the right and one on the left.
 Steadfast Conservatives are staunch critics of government and the social safety net and are very socially conservative.
 Business Conservatives share Steadfast Conservatives’ preference for limited government, but differ in their support for Wall Street and business, as well as immigration reform.
 And Business Conservatives are far more moderate on social issues than are Steadfast Conservatives.

 At the other end of the spectrum, Solid Liberals express liberal attitudes across almost every realm – government, the economy and business and foreign policy, as well as on race, homosexuality and abortion – and are reliable and loyal Democratic voters.